CAF Phase II Model

 Annual Filing Requirements

-Carriers receiving CAF Phase II support must comply with the following filing and certification requirements annually:
+Carriers receiving CAF Phase II support were required to comply with the following filing and certification requirements annually:

-• July 1: Submit speed and latency test data from performance measures testing conducted in the previous calendar year at a random sample of locations with active subscribers reported in the HUBB.
+• July 1: Submit speed and latency test data from performance measures testing conducted in the previous calendar year at a random sample of locations reported in the HUBB that have active subscribers.
 (USAC encourages carriers to file and certify test results on a quarterly basis after each quarter’s testing is complete.)
 Submit speed and latency test data in the Performance Measures Module.

 • July 1: Certify financial and operational data collected by FCC Form 481.